Vonage/vivid-3/libs/components/src/lib/tooltip/VARIATIONS.md

 	.grid {
 		display: grid;
 		grid-template-columns: repeat(5, auto);
+		grid-template-rows: repeat(5, 40px);
 		gap: 4px;
 	}
+	.grid-col-1 {
+		grid-column: 1;
+	}
+	.grid-col-2 {
+		grid-column: 2;
+	}
+	.grid-col-5 {
+		grid-column: 5;
+	}
 </style>
 ```

 <vwc-note connotation="information" icon="info-line">
-	<p>The Tooltip will attempt to position itself where the <code>placement</code> attribute dictates.
+	<p>The Tooltip will attempt to position itself where the <code>placement</code> attribute dictates (or the default of <code>bottom</code> if not set).
 If it is unable to do so, because of lack of available space on the screen, it will reposition itself to the most appropriate alternative placement.</p>
 </vwc-note>